yukun-dong/how-to/Send-notification-to-Teams.md

-# Send notification to Teams

-> This feature is currently under active development.
-Report any issues to us [here](https://github.com/OfficeDev/TeamsFx/issues/new/choose).
+> We appreciate your feedback, please report any issues to us [here](https://github.com/OfficeDev/TeamsFx/issues/new/choose).

 The Notification in Teams feature enables you to build applications that consume events and send these as notifications to an individual person, a chat, or a channel in Teams.
 Notifications can be sent as plain text or [Adaptive Cards](https://docs.microsoft.com/en-us/microsoftteams/platform/task-modules-and-cards/cards/cards-reference).